shanedg/trshcmpctr/CONTRIBUTING.md

 * upload cypress screenshots, videos, and/or
 rush *.log artifacts to github build artifacts for debugging
 * auth fails on first couple renders, refresh resolves
-* upgrade to eslint v9
-  * upgrade eslint-plugin-ava to latest major
 * docs: updating/upgrading node
 * lint js/md on precommit?
 * esm-ify more packages